microsoft/CollectServiceFabricData/docs/kustoQuickStart.md

 ```

-4. Microsoft.Identity.Client.MsalServiceException.
-    Verify configuration settings are correct:
+4. Microsoft.Identity.Client.MsalServiceException.Verify configuration settings are correct:

    - azureClientId
    - azureTenantId
    - azureClientSecret
    - azureClientCertificate

    .net framework will use ADAL and .net core will use MSAL.
    If using .net framework (net462), use cmd.exe or powershell.exe to execute collectsfdata.exe.
    If using .net core (net6.0+), use pwsh.exe (powershell core) to execute collectsfdata.exe.

 ```text
 Authenticate:exception: AggregateException:System.AggregateException: One or more errors occurred. ---> Microsoft.Identity.Client.MsalServiceException: